-Over the 3,540 ha identified for impact, most is expected to be of high intensity with an operational life of 15 years extending to 25 years when including the closure and rehabilitation phase.
+Over the 3,650 ha identified for impact, most is expected to be of high intensity with an operational life of 15 years extending to 25 years when including the closure and rehabilitation phase.
 However, the magnitude of the project's impact in the context of the Great Victoria Desert is small.
 For example, the total Southern Marsupial Mole habitat impact was assessed to be approximately 15 km of dune out of an estimated 14,000 km of dune north of the Operational Area (representing less than 0.15% of this habitat and less than 0.01% of the available habitat for Southern Marsupial Mole in the Great Victoria Desert).

 Similarly, surveys found evidence of 14 inactive Malleefowl mounds in the Operational Area.
-Modifications to the project avoided all Malleefowl mounds with the exception of one inactive mound in the Operational Area (coinciding with location of open pits).
-Disturbance to some mapped habitat for conservation significant fauna, including Malleefowl and Sandhill Dunnart was approved for development of the project.
+Modifications to the project avoided all Malleefowl mounds except for one inactive mound in the

-THIS DOCUMENT IS UNCONTROLLED IN HARD COPY FORMAT Document Name ent Name TGM Threatened Species and Communities Management Plan 30 of 77 Document Owner Pradella, Leonie Last Approved By Lane, Rosemarie Issue Date 19/12/2023 Next Review Date 27/11/2024 KIOSK Location 8.5 Flora and Fauna Management
+THIS DOCUMENT IS UNCONTROLLED IN HARD COPY FORMAT Document Name TGM Threatened Species and Communities Management Plan 28 of 84 Document Owner Courts, Nick Courts, Nick Last Approved By S Issue Date 5/03/2025 5/03/2025 Next Review Date 28/11/202 KIOSK Location 8.5 Flora and Fauna Management